-

 Level is basically Greenhill Zone, minus the loops.

 Not bad.
-Honestly it just feels like a regular 3D Sonic game.
+Honestly it just feels like a regular 3D Sonic game.- The Henchmen:

 GTA 2 clone.